California Probate: How it’s Supposed to Work and What Can Go Wrong

 - Transferring an accurate and explicit title to the appropriate beneficiaries or heirs

-Probate typically takes as long as it does because of the large number of waiting periods that take place between filings and hearings.
-If everything goes smoothly, then probate takes seven months at the very minimum.
+Probate typically takes a long period of time, because of the large number of waiting periods that take place between filings and hearings.
+If everything goes smoothly, seven months is the very minimum of how long probate will take.
+The average California probate will take about 14 months to complete.
+Additionally, some of this is due to wait times to get into court hearings.

-- Attorney files the petition for probate with the court.
+- Our office files the petition for probate along with the court.

-- Date for first probate hearing is set for 6 to 12 weeks from filing date.
+- From the filing date, the date for first probate hearing is set for 6 to 12 weeks.

-- Attorney files second petition to distribute property and close estate.
+- Additionally, our office files a petition in order to distribute property and close estate.

-- Second probate hearing is held 6 to 12 weeks after filing.
+- Furthermore, a second probate hearing is held 6 to 12 weeks after filing.

 - Estate is distributed and closed.

-There are a number of problems that can hold up the closing of an estate, sometimes dragging probate out for years.
-Common problems include:
+There are a number of problems that can hold up the closing of a California Probate, and this can drag it out for years.

 - A creditor files a claim to the estate.